Sedki-Sghairi/chatspace/README.md

 # chatspace
-A chat app built using react, redux and firebase.
+A Linkedin-like social network built using react, redux and firebase.